jehling/jisho_flashcard_scraper/README.md

 ## Execution Procedure
 1. Specify `INPUT_DELIMETER` at the top of the script (defaults to '\n' newline character).
 2. Specify `OUTPUT_DELIMETER` at the top of the script (defaults to '\t' tab character).
-3. Run command `node WebScraper.js "input_dir"`, where `input_dir` is the path to your set of term files.
+3. Run command `npm run main input_dir`, where `input_dir` is the path to your set of term files.
 If not specified, the program sends an error message to the console.
 4. Grab generated files from locally generated `output_dir`.
 5. Upload to flashcard ingestion service of your choice!

 ## Developer Note
-If you want to quickly generate a large volume of flashcards, this script pairs extremely well with my [JLPT Vocab Scraper](https://github.com/jehling/jlpt_vocab_scraper).
-This project promps the user (via the terminal) for a target JLPT level (1-5) and then scrapes all relevant vocabulary terms from [JLPT Sensei](https://jlptsensei.com/), a site dedicated to helping students pass the JLPT.
+If you want to quickly generate a large volume of flashcards, this script pairs with my [JLPT Vocab Scraper](https://github.com/jehling/jlpt_vocab_scraper).
+This project prompts the user (via the terminal) for a target JLPT level (1-5) and then scrapes all relevant vocabulary terms from [JLPT Sensei](https://jlptsensei.com/), a site dedicated to helping students pass the JLPT.
 This results in a newline separated output file that can easily be used as input for flashcard generation.